Laboratory of Angiogenesis and Vascular Metabolism

 Peter Carmeliet’s laboratory focuses on one central topic ”Angiogenesis”, the growth of new blood vessels, in health and disease.
 Abnormal blood vessel growth, excessive or insufficient, contributes to multiple disorders, including cardiovascular disease, diabetes, cancer, age-related blindness, stroke, etc. Our ambition is to develop therapeutic concepts and, if possible, innovative anti-angiogenic treatments.

 Latest findings indicate that the efficacy of current anti-angiogenic therapy (targeting VEGF) in cancer is limited by intrinsic refractoriness and acquired drug resistance.
 There is thus an urgent medical need to improve clinical anti-angiogenic therapy.
 To remedy this problem, Peter Carmeliet’s team uses a fundamentally distinct approach and pioneered the study of endothelial cell (EC) metabolism during angiogenesis, hypothesizing that targeting the metabolic “engine” of ECs would paralyze blood vessel growth and normalize tumor vessels.
-The role of several key metabolic targets in endothelial cell biology and tumor angiogenesis are currently studied.
+The role of several key metabolic targets in endothelial cell biology and tumor angiogenesis are currently studied, also at the single cell level.

 The Carmeliet lab is also interested in unraveling the molecular basis of EC dysfunction and EC regeneration.
 EC dysfunction is of utmost importance in diseases such as diabetes, metabolic syndrome, etc., as it is a key determinant of cardiovascular morbidity and mortality, even when glycemia levels are under control.
 In fact, when becoming dysfunctional, the endothelium contributes to more (cardiovascular) diseases than any other cell type.